mingi3314/blog-factory/README.md

 - **Sitemap Submission**:

   - Submitting a sitemap is crucial for helping Google understand the structure of your site, which enhances the indexing of your pages.
 Since your blog automatically generates a sitemap upon deployment, you'll need to submit this to Google.
-  - Go to the 'Sitemaps' section under ‘Index’ in the Google Search Console.
+  - Go to the 'Sitemaps' section under 'Index' in the Google Search Console.
   - Submit the URL of your sitemap, which is located at `https://your-custom-name.netlify.app/sitemap-index.xml`.

 - **Monitor Performance**: